allen-camille/enterprise-ai-incident-risk-assistant/README.md

 ## Overview
 This project demonstrates how an **enterprise-grade AI assistant** can be designed to support structured decision-making within **information security, risk management, and regulatory compliance**.

 The solution is built using **Microsoft Azure AI Studio (Foundry)** and is intentionally designed as an **analytical decision-support system**, not a general-purpose chatbot.

-The assistant supports professionals working within **SOC, GRC, ISMS, and public sector environments**, with explicit alignment to **NIS2** and **ISO/IEC 27001**.
+The assistant supports professionals working within **SOC, GRC, ISMS, risk management, and security governance** functions across **private organizations, regulated industries, and public sector environments**, with explicit alignment to recognized frameworks such as **NIS2** and **ISO/IEC 27001**.

 ---

-## Purpose
+## Purpose & Scope
-The purpose of this project is to demonstrate:
-- Responsible and governed use of AI in information security
-- Structured analytical methodologies for incident, risk, and gap assessments
-- How AI can support — but not replace — human decision-making
-- How regulatory and governance requirements can be embedded into AI behavior

-This project is developed as part of professional skills development and is suitable for portfolios, interviews, and applied discussions within security and compliance teams.
+This project implements an **enterprise AI assistant** designed to support:

+- Structured incident analysis
+- Risk assessment
+- Compliance-oriented gap analysis

+The assistant is suitable for use in:

+- **Private organizations**
+  (e.g. banks, financial institutions, insurance, fintech, large enterprises)
+- **Consulting firms and MSSPs**
+- **Public sector and critical infrastructure organizations**

+It is built as an **analytical decision-support tool**, not as a detection, monitoring, or response engine.

 ---

+## Focus Areas

+The AI assistant is designed with the following focus:

+### Governance and Internal Control
+Supporting roles, responsibilities, decision-making structures, and compliance with internal and external requirements.

+### Structured and Traceable Analysis
+Providing consistent, auditable outputs for:
+- SOC teams
+- GRC & risk management
+- Information security and compliance functions

+This applies across both **private and public organizations**.

+### Analytical Decision Support
+The assistant does **not** perform live detection, monitoring, or automated response.
+It supports human analysts by structuring findings, identifying gaps, and assessing risk.

+---

+## Intended Use

+The assistant operates **on top of existing technical and organizational inputs**, such as:

+- Incident descriptions
+- Log excerpts and technical findings
+- IR and SOC reports
+- Policy texts and regulatory requirements
+- Risk and compliance documentation

+It helps transform this input into **structured analysis** suitable for professional security, risk, and governance roles.

+---

+## Governance & Limitations

+To ensure responsible and enterprise-ready usage:

+- ❌ No live detection or threat monitoring
+- ❌ No automated containment or remediation actions
+- ❌ No decision-making on behalf of the organization

+✅ The assistant is used strictly as:
+- An **analytical support tool**
+- A **quality and consistency aid** for human analysts
+- A **complement to existing SOC, SIEM, IR, and GRC processes**

+---

+## Supported Analysis Types

+The assistant is optimized for structured outputs such as:

+### Incident Analysis
+- Incident classification and indicators
+- Root cause assessment
+- Impact and risk evaluation
+- Identification of uncertainties and information gaps
+- Recommended short- and long-term actions

+### Risk Analysis
+- Asset, threat, and vulnerability-based assessment
+- Likelihood and impact evaluation
+- Qualitative risk level determination
+- Separation of risk assessment from response actions

+### Gap Analysis (Governance & Compliance)
+- Comparison between requirements and current state
+- Identification of control and process gaps
+- Risk-based prioritization of improvements
+- Alignment with frameworks such as NIS2 and ISO/IEC 27001

+### Requirement Extraction
+- Structured extraction of requirements from policy or regulatory text
+- Clear, auditable requirement formulation
+- Categorization into:
+  - Governance
+  - Process
+  - Technical controls
+  - Roles and responsibilities

+---

+## Technology Context

+The solution is implemented and tested using **Azure AI Studio (Foundry)**, with a strong emphasis on:

+- Enterprise governance
+- Role-based access control
+- Traceability and auditability
+- Compatibility with both private-sector and public-sector security practices

+---

 ## Analyst Tooling Context

-This AI assistant is designed to support human analysts by structuring and contextualizing findings from common incident response and security analysis tools.
+This AI assistant is designed to support **human analysts** by structuring and contextualizing findings from common **incident response and security analysis tools**.

 It does **not** perform live detection or response actions.
 Instead, it operates on observations, indicators, and outputs produced by technical investigation workflows.

 Typical analyst tooling inputs may include results from:
 - Endpoint investigation (CMD / PowerShell)
 - Network traffic analysis (Wireshark)
 - Case management and incident tracking (TheHive)